South Carolina Car Accident Lawyers

 - Social hosts.
 Social host laws hold adults responsible when they serve alcohol to minors.

 - Businesses that serve alcohol.
-Our McGowan, Hood & Felder, LLC lawyers also use the state dram shop laws to hold any business, such as a tavern, that served someone alcohol accountable for the injuries or death that later ensued.
+Our McGowan, Hood, Felder & Phillips, LLC lawyers also use the state dram shop laws to hold any business, such as a tavern, that served someone alcohol accountable for the injuries or death that later ensued.

 Damages in drunk driving cases